-Currently, I am working on creating my own application in Python to help IT admins out with their ADC’s, free to use in a later phase.
+My “Turbo ADC” application is written in Python to help IT admins out with their ADC’s.
 This process sparked the idea that I should probably blog about it, and maybe set you on your way to writing your own first script or application.
-It’s fun, really!
+It’s tons of fun, really!

 First, let me introduce you to the Nitro API.
 As Citrix puts it in their own documentation: